PeterVRC/Neptune-4-Pro---KUSBA-Accelerometer-Info/README.md

 comment out ONE line to remove all of the KUSBA parameters.
 There is an "inputShaperKUSBA.cfg" file in the repository.
 Just copy that into the configuration folder.
 Using Fluidd - the same place that the printer.cfg is.
-In the printer.cfg just add a line at the top where any otehr includes are listed:
+In the printer.cfg just add a line at the top where any other includes are listed:

 #[include inputShaperKUSBA.cfg]     # Uncomment if you want to run an InputShaper Calibration

 Now you only need to uncomment that line when you intend to use the KUSBA Accelerometer.

+I also removed any other entries to do with Accelerometers.
+Loom into the KUSBA config file to see what they look like and then look through the printer.cfg and remove fields of those same names/layouts. eg [adxl1345] and [resonance_tester] and [MCU ADXL]

-Plug it in, then edit the prointer.cfg and restart Klipper.
+Then plug in the KUSBA and restart Klipper.

 Once Klipper is running you can use these commands at the console: